chainguard-dev/edu/content/open-source/sigstore/policy-controller/disallowing-privileged-containers-with-policy-controller.md

 If you are using the terminal that is embedded on this page, then all the prerequsites are installed for you.
 Note that it make take a minute or two for the Kubernetes cluster to finish provisioning.
 If you receive any errors while running commands, retry them after waiting a few seconds.

-Once you have everything in place you can continue to the first step and confim that the Policy Controller is working as expected.
+Once you have everything in place you can continue to the first step and confirm that the Policy Controller is working as expected.

 ## Step 1 - Checking the Policy Controller is Denying Admission